playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/shadows.md

 <img src="/images/user-manual/scenes/components/component-light-directional.png" style="width: 300px; float: right; padding: 20px; padding-top: 0px;"/>

-Enabling shadows is easy.
+By default, shadow casting is disabled in PlayCanvas.
+You have to explicitly enable it yourself.
+Fortunately, enabling shadows is easy.
 First of all, indentify which lights in your scene you want to cast shadows.

-Select the lights in the Hierarchy and check the 'Cast Shadows' option in the Inspector panel:
+Select the lights in the Hierarchy to edit their properties in the Inspector panel.
+Every light has a 'Cast Shadows' option.
+Simply check this option for the light to generate shadows for shadow casting graphical objects in your scene.

 <img src="/images/user-manual/scenes/components/component-model.png" style="width: 300px; float: right; padding: 20px; padding-top: 0px;"/>

 Now you need to specify which graphical objects in your scene cast and receive shadows.
 By default, all model components receive shadows but do not cast them.
-Therefore, in order to see an entity cast shadows, select it in the Pack Explorer, locate the model component and check the 'Cast Shadows' option:
+Therefore, in order to see an entity cast shadows, select it in the Hierarchy, locate the model component in the Inspector and check the 'Cast Shadows' option.

-Shadows should now be visible in the Editor's 3D view.
+Shadows should now be visible in the Editor's Viewport.

 ## Tuning Shadows